juhawilppu/vaadin-blood-sample-editor/README.md

 `SampleWindow` is used to modify the information of the sample in a well, for example move it to another well or modify the volume.
 If you click an empty well, you can then use `SampleWindow` to add a new sample to the plate.

+`SampleWindowListener` defines actions (end results) for `SampleWindow`.
+They are the following: Adding a new sample, moving an existing sample or just closing the window without any action. `BloodSampleEditor` will be listening for the actions through this interface.

 ### Front-end helper methods

 `WellHelper` is used in determining the color of a blood sample.
 It uses the sample volume and the defined max volume to scale the color.